Scalping Trading UK Guide 2022

 You can upload the above documents at a later date, as long as you don’t intend on depositing more than £1,800-ish.

 Step 2: Deposit Funds

-If you want to start off with a demo account, eToro offers a pre-loaded balance of $100,000.
+If you want to start off with a demo account, some platforms offer a pre-loaded balance of $100,000.
 Alternatively, if you are ready to trade with real money, you can deposit funds with the following payment methods:

 - Debit card